Mountain West

 Sled Dogs Gone Wild:

-Dogs were subject to their instincts, whether idling around the camp or in the harness.
-Given the proper distraction, and they would forget all else to hunt and chase.
+Dogs have always been subject to their instincts, whether idling around the camp or in the harness.
+Given the proper distraction and they would forget all else to hunt and chase.
 The following story is recorded by Alexander Ross and takes place in the area of the Red River Colony.

 Many a curious and amusing incident occurs at buffalo-hunting, one of which may be noticed by way of example.
 A friend of the writer’s, about this time, went to enjoy a few weeks’ sport in the plains, and often repeated, with a comic and serious air, a scene which took place in his own presence.
 Some of the hunters who were accompanying him were conveying their families across a large plain, intersected here and there with clumps of wood.
 When in the act of rounding one of those woody islands, a herd of buffalo suddenly burst into view, causing two dogs who were drawing a sled, on which a child and some luggage were being conveyed, to set off at full speed in pursuit, leaving the father and mother in a state of despair for the safety of their only child.
 The dogs soon reached the heels of the buffalo, and all were mixed pell-mell together; the dogs running, the sled swinging to and fro, and the buffalo kicking.
 At length a bull gored one of the dogs, and his head getting entangled in the harness, went off at the gallop, carrying the dog on his horns, the other suspended by the traces, and the sled and child whirling behind him.
 The enraged animal ran a good half mile before he shook himself clear of the encumbrance, although pursued by a large party, by whom many shots were fired at him without effect.
 The state of the parents’ feelings may be imagined; yet, to their utter astonishment, although both dogs were killed, the child escaped unhurt!